On the classifying space of Artin monoids: Introduction

 One of these questions is the so called $K(\pi,1)$ conjecture, which states that a certain space $N(A)$ with the homotopy type of a finite CW complex is a classifying space for the corresponding Artin group $A$.
 Such conjecture was proved for some particular families of Artin groups (see \cite{charney1995k, callegaro2010k, deligne1972immeubles, hendriks1985hyperplane, okonek1979dask}) but not in the general case.

-Every Artin group $A$ has a special submonoid $A^+$, called Artin monoid, whose groupification is $A$ itself.
+Every Artin group $A$ has a special submonoid $A^+$, called Artin monoid, whose group of fractions is $A$ itself.
 In 2006 Dobrinskaya \cite{dobrinskaya2006configuration} proved that the $K(\pi,1)$ conjecture holds for an Artin group $A$ if and only if the natural map $BA^+\to BA$ between the classifying spaces of $A^+$ and $A$ is a homotopy equivalence.
 This revealed an interesting connection between the $K(\pi,1)$ conjecture and the geometry beneath Artin monoids.
-A more concrete proof of the same theorem was given more recently by Ozornova \cite{ozornova2013discrete}, using the technique of discrete Morse theory (cf. \cite{forman1998morse, batzies2002discrete}).
+A more concrete proof of the same theorem was given more recently by Ozornova \cite{ozornova2017discrete}, using the technique of discrete Morse theory (cf. \cite{forman1998morse, batzies2002discrete}).
 This new proof gave some hints, and left some open questions, about a further connection between the standard CW model for $BA^+$ and the Salvetti complex, a finite CW model for the space $N(A)$ introduced by Salvetti \cite{salvetti1987topology, salvetti1994homotopy}.
 In this work we will explore such connection, showing that the standard CW model for $BA^+$ can be collapsed (in the sense of discrete Morse theory) to obtain a CW complex which is naturally homotopy equivalent to the Salvetti complex.
-This results also answers some of the open questions in \cite{ozornova2013discrete} concerning the computation of the homology of Artin groups, and gives another proof of Dobrinskaya's theorem.
+This result gives another proof of Dobrinskaya's theorem.
+In addition, it implies that the algebraic Morse complex constructed in \cite{ozornova2017discrete} coincides with the algebraic complex which computes the cellular homology of the Salvetti complex.